bernales/hello-world/README.md

 # hello-world

-Created a quick start app with a single function based view that displays the text "Hello, World!".
+Created a quick start Django app with a single function based view that displays the text "Hello, World!".